 44. Information overload

 Your landing page should have one goal – getting people to submit their information in exchange for your offer.
 Just because a potential lead has made it to the landing page doesn’t mean they’re a captive audience to be bombarded with everything you’ve ever wanted them to know about your business.
-Keep it simple and make the purpose of the page as clear as possible.
+Keep it simple and make the page's purpose as clear as possible.

 45. Information underload(?)

 There’s such a thing as too little information, as well.
-Make sure that leads know what they need to do in order to get the offer.
-Minimalist landing pages might look great, but don’t rely on people to puzzle out the process, because if it isn’t obvious they’ll quickly leave the page.
+Make sure leads know what they need to do to get the offer.
+Minimalist landing pages might look great, but don’t rely on people to puzzle out the process, because if it isn’t apparent, they’ll quickly leave the page.
 Provide a clearly signposted progression for your leads to take.

 46. Confusing formatting

 Like the last two points, this one is all about making the landing page experience as smooth and straightforward as possible.
 If your website is difficult to navigate and slow to load, even the hottest of leads will quickly go cold.
-At Articulate, we’re fans of a short description and a simple form to make page speed and ease-of-use a priority.
+At Articulate, we’re fans of a short description and a simple form to prioritise page speed and ease of use.

 47. Not accounting for mobile

-With over 50 percent of website visits now coming from mobile devices, it’s essential to optimise for different screen sizes.
-If you don’t, you run the risk of presenting visitors with an impossible-to-navigate landing page.
+If you don’t design with multiple devices in mind, you run the risk of presenting visitors with an impossible-to-navigate landing page.
 Whether it’s a form covered by a GDPR notice or an outsized heading taking up valuable mobile screen real estate, failing to account for users on other devices will hurt your conversions.

 48. Boring or ‘afterthought’ design